fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 ((4*2^26)/1000000)/22.183).

 AWS allows the average power to be measured during operation:

 ```
 Power consumption (Vccint):
    Last measured: 49 watts
    Average: 49 watts
    Max measured: 52 watts
 ```

+#### Note
+Because our solution offloads a non-trival amount of work to perform in parallel to the host, you will see the best performance after a fresh reboot, and without other CPU-intensive tasks running at the same time.

 ### All AFIs